 For guidance on managing CIS call the CIS Helpline.

-If you have a query about starting or finishing the tax year or statutory payments, you can email HMRC and you will receive a reply within two working days.
+If you have a query about statutory payments, you can email HMRC and you will receive a reply within 2 working days.

 Remember that emailing HMRC through these links is secure, but the nature of email means the reply to you is not.
 Therefore the email reply will not contain confidential information.
 If they need to, HMRC will email you to explain that they will be replying fully by letter or phone.